White paperThe Enterprise Framework for Compliant, Scalable AI

 Small to medium-sized businesses (SMBs) and enterprises in the life sciences industry already face a number of challenges; these attacks and threats to their AI systems present two more.
 Learn how to overcome the challenges, starting with an AI risk assessment.

 Artificial intelligence (AI) plays a significant role in advancing research and clinical trials in the life sciences industry.
 But with the integration of AI comes significant security concerns, particularly adversarial attacks and insider threats.
+Both demand a disciplined approach to life sciences cybersecurity and AI governance and compliance.
+Before standing up new models, many teams begin with an AI readiness assessment to map their exposure.

 Adversarial Attacks: Methods and Objectives